Long-term Residence Permit of a Resident of Another EU Member State

 Who can apply for a long-term residence permit in the Czech Republic as another EU member state resident?

-Only holders of a long-term residence permit with legally approved status of an EU member state resident, can apply for this type of residence permit.
+Only holders of a permanent residence permit with legally approved status of an EU member state resident, can apply for this type of residence permit.

 How and where can you apply?